Paediatric Vision Therapy in Delhi

 Convergence Insufficiency

 The most common cause of reading-related eye strain in school children.
-The eyes struggle to converge accurately at near reading distance - causing blur, doubling, or words appearing to move after 20–40 minutes.
-Estimated to affect 5–8% of school children.
+The eyes struggle to converge accurately at near reading distance - causing blur, doubling, or words appearing to move after 20-40 minutes.
 Completely treatable with vision therapy.
 The NIH-funded CITT trial established this definitively.

 Amblyopia (Lazy Eye)